lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._

-The top level epics within the MVP are as follows:
+Epic: Populate and Manage the Cupboard (admin) -

+- As an admin, I want to manage the cupboard of needs so that helpers can access accurate and up to date information.
+- Admins are able to see list of needs, add, remove, and edit a need, and authorize with the system

+Epic: Basket (helper) -

+- As a helper, I want to manage my funding basket so that I can select and fund multiple needs efficiently.
+- Helpers are able to browse and search for needs, add and remove needs to basket, view total cost of their basket, and checkout / fund selected needs.

+Epic: Search Filter -

-> As both a manager or helper, I want the ability to sort through my cupboard using a search filter to ensure I can quickly find the needs I would like.
+- I want the ability to sort through my cupboard using a search filter to ensure I can quickly find the needs I would like.
-> As a helper, I want to be able to add items to a wish list in case I need more time to pay for certain needs.
-> As a U-fund Manager, I want to manage the cupboard of needs so that Helpers can access accurate and up-to-date information.
+- Helpers and admins are able to filter by price (increasing or decreasing).

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._

+Adding password verification to ensure better safety practices and prevent from others logging into accounts that aren't theirs.

-> Adding a 'filter by price' to the cupboard to ensure better sorting for users.
+Adding a 'filter by price' to the cupboard to ensure better sorting for users.

-> UI updates and runability to ensure a smoother user experience.
+UI updates and runability to ensure a smoother user experience.

 ## Application Domain